NaokiHori/SimpleMemTracker/README.rst

 * Memory leak checks

-   Although not necessary, I recommend to use a `Valgrind Docker environment <https://hub.docker.com/r/naokihori/alpine-valgrind>`_.
+   Although not necessary, I recommend to use a `Valgrind Docker image <https://hub.docker.com/r/naokihori/alpine-valgrind>`_, or users need to install `Valgrind <https://valgrind.org>`_ by themselves.

    .. code-block:: console